rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

       scheme: http
 ```

-We have created this cluster output, without elasticsearch configuration, in the same namespace as our operator: `cattle-logging-system.`.
-Any time we create a cluster flow or cluster output, we have to put it in the `cattle-logging-system` namespace.
+We have created this `ClusterOutput`, without elasticsearch configuration, in the same namespace as our operator: `cattle-logging-system.`.
+Any time we create a `ClusterFlow` or `ClusterOutput`, we have to put it in the `cattle-logging-system` namespace.

-Now that we have configured where we want the logs to go, let's configure all logs to go to that output.
+Now that we have configured where we want the logs to go, let's configure all logs to go to that `ClusterOutput`.

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1